buildownai/buildown.ai/content/book/chapter_10/using_llama_3b.md

 ---
 title: Evaluating Llama 3.2 3B
-description: Explore the evaluation of the custom model `buildownai/llama3b` based on **Llama 3.2 3B** with a focus on its performance at different temperatures.
+description: This chapter explores the evaluation of a custom AI model based on Llama 3.2 3B with various settings and tests.
 keywords:
 - Llama 3.2 3B
 - Custom Model Evaluation